bmart18/Isettta-Gauge-Cluster/README.md

 ## BMW Isetta 300 EV Retro-Gauge Cluster

 A custom, round digital gauge cluster for an electrified BMW Isetta 300.
-The project uses an ESP32 microcontroller to translate 48V Curtis 1268 controller telemetry into a vintage-accurate VDO speedometer display based on the styling found in **image_80f580.png**.
+The project uses an ESP32 microcontroller to translate 48V Curtis 1268 controller telemetry into a vintage-accurate VDO speedometer display based on the oem gauge

 ---